Keenan Beavis: Career

 In high school, Beavis started a Pokémon themed e-commerce t-shirt business.

-In 2018, Beavis founded Longhouse Branding and Marketing (Formerly Longhouse Media), a digital marketing agency.
+In 2018, he founded Longhouse Branding and Marketing (formerly Longhouse Media), a digital marketing agency.

-Beavis received the Indigenous Young Entrepreneur of the Year Award from the BC Achievement Foundation in 2020.
+He received the Indigenous Young Entrepreneur of the Year Award from the BC Achievement Foundation in 2020.

-In 2022, Beavis was named to BCBusiness’s 30 Under 30 list for British Columbia.
-In the same year, he was featured in an episode of the CHEK News program Our Native Land.
+In 2022, Beavis was named to BCBusinesss 30 Under 30 list for British Columbia.
+In the same year, he was featured on an episode of the CHEK News program Our Native Land.

-In 2024, Beavis received the Young Distinguished Alumni Award from the University of Fraser Valley.
+In 2024, he received the Young Distinguished Alumni Award from the University of the Fraser Valley.

 The Canadian Council for Indigenous Business gave Beavis the Young Indigenous Entrepreneur of 2025 award.
-In the same year, Beavis was named one of UFV’s 50 Remarkable Alumni.
+In the same year, he was named one of UFV's 50 Remarkable Alumni.

 Beavis founded the Longhouse Business Award, which provides scholarships and startup funding to young indigenous entrepreneurs and business students.

 Personal life

 Beavis has a background in martial arts such as judo and wrestling.
 He has trained in Brazilian jiu-jitsu for over a decade, achieving the rank of brown belt under Grand Master Marcus Soares.

-Beavis is Métis on his mother’s side.
+Beavis is Métis on his mother's side.
 He has Métis Nation citizenship.
-He is also a member of the Waceya Métis Society in Langley.
+He is a member of the Waceya Métis Society in Langley.

 Publications

-In 2022, Beavis co-authored the book, Grow Your Business with SEO.
+In 2022, Beavis co-authored the book Grow Your Business with SEO.